mixxxdj/manual/source/chapters/microphones.rst

    Using a microphone with an external DJ mixer and a stand-alone USB audio interface

-Every conversion between digital and analog signals adds noise and distortion to the signal, which reduces the sound quality.
-Typically, an audio interface that converts the digital signals from Mixxx to analog is required to use Mixxx with an external mixer.
-To record and/or broadcast the mix, the mixer's analog output has to be converted back to digital by the audio interface to send it back to Mixxx.

-Alternatively, some mixers process signals digitally and have a built-in USB audio interface.
-These digital mixers can send signals back and forth to Mixxx without converting them to analog.
-Using these mixers with Mixxx will not reduce the sound quality of the music.
+Alternatively, some DJ mixers have a built-in USB audio interface.
+These have inputs with phono preamplifiers for vinyl control and usually can send the record output back to the computer without a separate audio interface.
+Many (but not all) of these mixers are digital mixers, so they can send signals back and forth to Mixxx without converting them to analog.
+This results in higher sound quality for your recorded and broadcasted mixes compared to using a separate audio interface with an external mixer.

 .. figure:: ../_static/external-mixing-with-microphone-signal-path.png
    :align: center